Admiral FAQ and Moving Tips

 Internal relocations are often easier and less stressful.
 Providing internal relocations should not be a problem for any experienced commercial mover.

 Included in your cost and service proposal should be a breakdown for all the materials required for the relocation.
-Your commercial mover should be your main source for acquiring materials (cartons, crates, bookcarts, labels, bubblewrap, shrinkwrap, tape, etc.).
+Your commercial moving company in NWA should be your main source for acquiring materials (cartons, crates, bookcarts, labels, bubblewrap, shrinkwrap, tape, etc.).

 It is highly recommended that all drawers of lateral file cabinets be emptied..
 Vertical file cabinets can remain loaded and do not have to be emptied.
 If the relocation involves going up or down any stairs, all cabinets should be emptied for safety reasons.